gvSIGAssociation/gvnix/README.markdown

 Here is an approach to utilizing the GitHub Project Page URL structure (username.github.io/project-name/) whilst maintaining the ability to preview your Jekyll site locally.

+* When referencing JS or CSS files, do it like this:
+  {{ site.baseurl }}/path/to/css.css – note the slash immediately following the variable (just before “path”).

-Iif you’d like to preview your site before committing/deploying using jekyll serve, be sure to pass an empty string to the --baseurl option, so that you can view everything at localhost:4000 normally (without /project-name at the beginning):
+* If you’d like to preview your site before committing/deploying using jekyll serve, be sure to pass an empty string to the --baseurl option, so that you can view everything at localhost:4000 normally (without /project-name at the beginning):
   `jekyll serve --baseurl ''`